TelegramMessenger/Telegram-iOS/docs/HowTo-Authenticating-Users-on-iOS-template.md

 * HockeyApp can show which user has installed your app and how long he used it.
 * The SDK only offers installable builds, i.e. with the UDID in the provisioning profile (if all devices of this user are in the provisioning profile).
-* If you remove a user from your app, he will not be able to use it anymore (depending on validationType)
+* If you remove a user from your app, he will not be able to use it anymore (see documentation for `restrictApplicationUsage`)

 Disadvantages: